-Moreover, \textit{in this framework the quantities $e_A(b^B)$ never arise independently, but always in the coupled form with $\chibar^{A}_{B}$, thereby combining into the connection coefficient $\Gamma^{A}_{3B}$ associated with the endomorphism structure of the tangent bundle of the leaves $S_{u,\ubar}$}.
+Another important observation is that, \textit{in this framework, the quantities $e_A(b^B)$ never arise independently, but always in the coupled form with $\chibar^{A}_{B}$, thereby combining into the connection coefficient $\Gamma^{A}_{3B}$ associated with the endomorphism structure of the tangent bundle of the leaves $S_{u,\ubar}$}.
 This structural cancellation is decisive: once the commutation vector fields $V$ are aligned with the null frame, the apparent derivative loss is eliminated and a significant reduction in the associated elliptic estimates is achieved.
 This is novel, and we discuss this in the subsequent sections.

 As a consequence, curvature terms can be controlled precisely at the target order, while the quadratic connection contributions, being effectively of lower differential order, enjoy stronger decay.
 These improved decay properties ensure that no obstruction to integrability emerges in the higher-order energy estimates.